mbtamuli/GoLearnGo/README.md

 ## Notes

-_Warning: You might understand nothing if you start reading randomly._
+_Warning: You might understand nothing if you start reading the following notes randomly.
+You need to go through the beginner resources first._

 1. [append()](https://golang.org/pkg/builtin/#append) allocates a new
    underlying array if the slice doesn't have enough capacity.
 Capacity